BasicWolf/archived-concrete-settings/README.rst

 Take a look at a small example of Settings class with one boolean setting ``DEBUG``.
-A developer defines the settings in application code, while an end-user controls the final configuration in a YAML file:
+A developer defines the settings in application code, while an end-user chooses to store the configuration in a YAML file:

 .. code-block:: python